nosarthur/nosarthur.github.io/_drafts/quantum-fourier-transform.md

 In fact, QFT is exactly DFT, except that the input/output vectors are probability amplitudes of quantum states.
 Thus it is a mathematical device to transform quantum states.
-You can think of it as a quantum gate since it is unitary and it can be efficiently implemented on a quantum computer.
+You can think of it as a quantum gate since it is unitary.
+In addition, it can be efficiently implemented on a quantum computer.

 As for why it is useful, my current understanding is that it helps solve the measurement problem, i.e., [the wave-function collapse](https://en.wikipedia.org/wiki/Wave_function_collapse).
 Take 1-qubit for example, suppose we know the qubit is in one of the two states: